-As I quietly sat in my quiet time chair, I prayed, “God, what verse do you have for me this year?”
+I could barely wait to get to my quiet time chair.
+As I calmly sat, I prayed, “God, what verse do you have for me this year?”
 Anxiously I waited for a new one to come to my mind.
-I was listening intently to God’s voice, but I heard nothing new.
+I was listening intently for God’s voice, but I heard nothing further.
 So I continued with my questions, “Where is it you want me to grow and learn this year?”
-I sat and sat and would you believe he gave me the same darn verse.
+I sat and sat, and would you believe he gave me the same darn verse.

-Of course, it is a beautiful scripture packed rich with meaning, but I was frustrated.
+Of course, it is a beautiful scripture and rich with meaning.
+However, I was still frustrated.

 He says, “Be still, and know that I am God;

 I will be exalted in the earth.”

 “Why, God, am I not ready for something new?”
 Is there more to Being Still?

 My responses and questions to God flowed out of me at rapid speed, “Lord, I know, I need to be still with you.”
 “It is important to me too.”
 “No, I don’t do it perfectly, but I have made a habit of sitting with you.”
 “I know the benefits from the inside out.”
 “God, what on earth could I be missing?”

 How could I be failing year after year at doing it right?

 My frustration with God’s choice quickly changed to feelings of failure.
 I berated myself, “God can’t trust me with something new.”
 “He knows I can’t get it right, so he keeps sending me back to the same darn verse.”
 I will never be who God wants me to be.”